By: Team Bonet

 "Monster," she said.
 He drew up from her bed.
 "He's too young, too fragile."

-Both of them let the word fall heavy on the floor.
+"No" Both of them let the word fall heavy on the floor.
 The bamboo outside hit the paper windows as the wind picked up once more.
 The paper lampterns danced madly, the chimes loud like brass bells.
 She clenched her hands, noticing that he now leaned on the walls, his eyes narrowed, his free hand absentmindedly rubbing his leg.
 He raised his head, his old eyes like mirrors to a world.
 A world that she had always believed too far away to touch her.
 She gasped silently, refusing to fall out of control, to pity the scientist, to care.

 "Obasama, onegai," he said.
 "Please.
 Federation soldiers came to our lab and killed all of the other scientists and engineer.
 They destroyed the lab, and we were the only survivors.
 We and the machine--"